 Our board of directors and compensation committee review compensation annually for our executives.
 In setting executive base salaries and bonuses and granting equity incentive awards, we consider compensation for comparable positions in the market, the historical compensation at Vigil of our executives, individual performance as compared to our expectations and objectives, our desire to motivate our employees to achieve short- and long-term results that are in the best interests of our stockholders, and a long-term commitment to our company.
-We target a general competitive position, based on independent third-party benchmark analytics to inform the mix of compensation of base salary, bonus or long-term incentives.
+We target a general competitive position, based on independent third-party benchmark analytics to inform the mix of compensation of base salary, bonus and long-term incentives.

 Our compensation committee is primarily responsible for determining the compensation for our executive officers.
-Our compensation committee typically reviews and discusses management's proposed compensation with our chief executive officer for all executives other than the chief executive officer.
-Based on those discussions and its discretion, taking into account the factors noted above, the compensation committee then sets the compensation for each executive officer other than the chief executive officer and recommends the compensation for the chief executive officer to our board of directors for approval.
-Our board of directors discusses the compensation committee's recommendation and ultimately approves the compensation of our chief executive officer without members of management present.
+Our compensation committee typically reviews and discusses management's proposed compensation with our Chief Executive Officer for all executives other than the Chief Executive Officer.
+Based on those discussions and its discretion, taking into account the factors noted above, the compensation committee then sets the compensation for each executive officer other than the Chief Executive Officer and recommends the compensation for the Chief Executive Officer to our board of directors for approval.
+Our board of directors discusses the compensation committee's recommendation and ultimately approves the compensation of our Chief executive officer without members of management present.

 Our compensation committee requires that its compensation consultants be independent of Company management and performs an annual assessment of the compensation consultants' independence to determine whether the consultants are independent.
-In 2021, the compensation committee retained the services of Aon's Human Capital Solutions practice, a division of Aon plc ("Aon"), as its external independent compensation consultant.
-During 2021, Aon did not provide services to us other than the services to our compensation committee described herein.
+In 2022, the compensation committee retained the services of Aon's Human Capital Solutions practice, a division of Aon plc, or Aon, as its external independent compensation consultant.
+During 2022, Aon did not provide material services to us other than the services to our compensation committee described herein.
 Based on its evaluation, our compensation committee has determined that Aon is independent and that its work has not raised any conflict of interests.